gsteele13/gary-misc-notebooks/Least squares.md

 *(Answer: the $1\sigma$ error criterion says that the fitted value and true value should "agree" 66% of the time.
 Which means that 33% of the time, one time in three, they should not "agree"!
 If you take the outer set of lines, the $2\sigma$ error band, then they should "agree" 90% of the time, meaning that on average, only one time out of 10, the value 2 will fall outside the second set of grey lines.)*

-If we add more points, we can see that our error margins will get smaller, but that the same should hold as above: the true value will fall outside of the $1\sigma$ error band of the fitted value 1/3 of the time.
+If we add more data points, we can see that our error margins will get smaller, but that the same should hold as above: the true value will fall outside of the $1\sigma$ error band of the fitted value 1/3 of the time.

 ```python
 make_plots(1000)